breatheco-de/knowledge-base/content/4geeks-text-based-lessons.md

 # Text-Based Lessons

 With the internet giving us so much information, sometimes it's hard to know what's accurate.
 This info overload can be confusing, especially if we're new to something.
-Because of this, text-based lessons tend to be an useful tool for many successful online learning platforms, and for good reasons.
-They provide a structured, in-depth, and flexible approach to learning, that accommodates a wide range of learners.
+Because of this, text-based lessons tend to be a valuable tool for many successful online learning platforms, and for good reasons.
+They provide a structured, in-depth, and flexible learning approach, accommodating a wide range of learners.
 Especially in programming, topics can become quite large and complex.

 ## Lessons at 4Geeks 📖